jakenotjay/celestial/README.md

 ### Who do I talk to? ###

 * Jake Wilkins
-* University of Surrey Physics Department, GU2 7NG
+* University of Surrey Physics Department